senorprogrammer/newrelic/README.md

 send me a pull request or just file an issue.
 Staying up to date with an API is hard work and I'm happy to accept contributors.

-> DISCLAIMER: I am in no way affiliated with New Relic and this work is merely a
-> convenience project for myself with no guarantees.
-It should be considered
-> "as-is" with no implication of responsibility.
-See the included LICENSE for
+*_DISCLAIMER_: I am in no way affiliated with New Relic and this work is merely a convenience project for myself with no guarantees.
+It should be considered "as-is" with no implication of responsibility.
+See the included LICENSE for more details.*
-> more details.

 [1]: http://www.newrelic.com